NatLibFi/finna-solr/README.md

 11. Check the logs at vufind/logs for any errors

+12. If running in solrcloud mode, use a chroot and make sure to create the root directory in zkCli:

+        zookeeper-x.y.z/bin/zkCli.sh -server 127.0.0.1:2181
+        create /solr []

-12. If running in solrcloud mode, use the following command to add a core configuration to Zookeeper:
+    Then you can use the following command to add a core configuration to Zookeeper:

         SOLR_INCLUDE=vufind/solr.in.finna.sh vendor/bin/solr zk upconfig -n biblio4 -d vufind/biblio/conf